owendswang/file-browser-webserver/README.en.md

 - A simple user login management system.
 The default administrator username and password are both admin, and have file management operation permissions.
 New users can register on the /register page, but they only have file browsing permissions.
 Registered users need to be approved by the administrator on the user management page before they can log in.
 - The page supports display in both Chinese and English.
 - The page supports dark mode switching.
+- Checking the healthiness of the disk drive where the mounted folder is in.

 ### Page Screenshots

 [Jump to the bottom to see the images 👆🏻](#Screenshots)

 ### Feature Highlights

 - tilizes third-party tools such as 7-zip, WinRAR, FFmpeg, and dependencies like Viewer.js and Video.js for convenient browsing of images and videos within compressed files.
 - With the help of FFmpeg, formats unsupported by browsers can be transcoded in real-time, allowing for progress dragging, multi-audio track, embedded subtitles, and multi-resolution switching.
 - The simple account authentication uses the Oauth 2.0 standard and built-in Oauth 2.0 server.
 Thanks to Node.js and third-party software's multi-platform support, this software can be deployed on Windows and Linux systems.
 It has never been tested on MacOS.
+- With the help of Smartmontools, it's able to checking the healthiness of the disk drive where the mounted folder is in

 ## Deployment Method